nathancarter/weblurch/doc/plan.md

    to the app itself, which is just a stub.
  * Move the `reports/` folder into `test/reports/`, so that no one sees it, and you can remove mention of it from the README.
  * Get a Travis-CI build going.
+Once that works, ``install CoffeeScript'' should be able to be removed from the Getting Started info.
+Change it to an `npm build` or something.

 ### New tools